kaspervd/casanova/README.md

 5. Modify and run the script **install_casanova**.

+6. Modify the **casanova_startup** script which was automatically placed in the CASA installation directory.

+7. Add `alias casanova "source /net/dedemsvaart/data2/kvdam/casa_installation/casanova_startup"` to your .cshrc file.
+Note that you should change the path to the **casanova_startup** script in your casa installation directory and not to the one in the directory where you stored this repository.
+This way everything stays in the same directory and you can later delete this repository on your computer without disabling casanova.

+8. Restart your shell (or `source ~/.cshrc`) and type `casanova` or `casanova myscript.py`.

+Note:
-6. I ran into problems with *libgfortran.so.3* and *libgfortran.so.3.0.0*.
+I ran into problems with *libgfortran.so.3* and *libgfortran.so.3.0.0*.
 My other programs now preferred this fortran library over others (i.e.: version `GFORTRAN_1.4' not found (required by /usr/lib64/atlas/libtatlas.so.3)).
 I fixed this very bluntly by removing the libgfortran files from the \_\_casac\_\_ directory and storing them in a new folder called not_needed_libraries in the python_packages directory.
 I sort of hope that GFORTRAN_1.4 is newer and backwards compatible.
 For now, it seems to work.

-7. Modify the **casanova_startup** script which was automatically placed in the CASA installation directory.

-8. Add `alias casanova "source /net/dedemsvaart/data2/kvdam/casa_installation/casanova_startup"` to your .cshrc file.
-Note that you should change the path to the **casanova_startup** script in your casa installation directory and not to the one in the directory where you stored this repository.
-This way everything stays in the same directory and you can later delete this repository on your computer without disabling casanova.

-9. Restart your shell (or `source ~/.cshrc`) and type `casanova` or `casanova myscript.py`.

 Project status
 --------------